FlatIO/embed-client/README.md

     return response.arrayBuffer();
   })
   .then(function (midi) {
-    // Got the compressed score as an `ArrayBuffer`, load it in the embed return embed.loadMIDI(midi);
+    // Got the MIDI file as an `ArrayBuffer`, load it in the embed return embed.loadMIDI(midi);
   })
   .then(function () {